 Well, not quite.
 The type of charcoal you use and what wood it was initially made from, can have a significant impact on the taste and cooking time of your food.

 The first hurdle to jump is defining the difference between lump charcoal and charcoal briquettes.

 - Lump charcoal is made from chunks of pure wood that are burned in an oxygen-deficient environment until they are little more than pieces of carbon.

 - Charcoal briquettes go through a very similar process, but they are made of sawdust and waste wood that is clumped together in neat little squares using a range of additives.
 Some pitmasters claim to be able to smell these additives when cooking and that they flavor lighter foods like chicken and fish.

-If you’d like to know more about the differences between lump charcoal and charcoal briquettes, you can check out our article on the subject.
-For the moment, we’ll be sticking with the cleaner burning lump charcoal and giving you a rundown of the charcoal brands we like the most.
+You can check out our article on the subject if you’d like to know more about the differences between lump charcoal and charcoal briquettes.
+We’ll stick with the cleaner burning lump charcoal and give you a rundown of the charcoal brands we like the most.

 The other benefit of only using dense South American hardwood is that it burns longer and hotter than traditional charcoal.
 This is because it is about 30% denser than oak or hickory.

 The choice of wood also gives your food a mild smokey flavor that adds a delicious undertone to more substantial cuts like brisket, but won’t overwhelm lighter foods like chicken or white fish.